top of page

 Burnout isn’t just tiredness.

-It’s what can happen when your nervous system has been in protection mode for too long —
+It’s what can happen when your nervous system has been in protection mode for a long time —

 You might notice: